gyetvan-andras/ModernLook-OSX/README.md

 	</p>
 </p>

-Above you can see, that the toolbar portion of the window is a custom class of MLToolbar, the content view area is covered by an MLContentView.
+Above you can see, that the toolbar portion of the window is a custom class of MLToolbar and the content view area is covered by an MLContentView.

-You can add any other component to these view, however most of the native NS* components look will be a bit strange.
+You can add any other component to these views, however most of the native NS* components will look a bit strange.
 I have added a few components to the ModernLook-OSX and I am working on to more.

 #Additional components

 ##MLTextField
-Very similar subclass os NSTextField.
+Very simple subclass of NSTextField.
 It just sets the default font, make the component transparent and draws a thin line beneath the component.

 ##MLComboField
 It is a component similar to NSComboBox, where you can specify the content of the dropdown.
 It involves the following steps: